 The cottage is within easy travelling distance of the abbey of Strata Florida, a Cistercian monastery and abbey considered as the Westminster Abbey of Wales before the dissolution of the monasteries during the reign of Henry VIII.
 The university and Victorian seaside town of Aberystwyth is only a 20-minute drive, and here you will find the Electric Cliff Railway, with its fabulous views over the bay looking towards the pier and long promenade.
 Take the steam train from Aberystwyth to Devils Bridge Falls, steeped in legend, or visit Bwlch Nant yr Arian on the edge of the Cambrian Mountains, where hundreds of majestic red kites feed daily.
 The whole region is criss-crossed with beautiful walks and is perfect for cycling as well as various outdoor activities, such as fishing and wildlife spotting.
 A short drive will open up the wilderness of Wales and the Cambrian Mountains Park, meaning you’re perfectly situated to explore this wonderfully diverse landscape.
 You are also close to the Wales Coastal Path, stretching in both directions from Aberystwyth, and the coastal towns of New Quay and Aberaeron are well worth a visit, as are the many stunning beaches and coves that make up Cardigan Bay.
 Shop 3 miles, pub 2 miles, restaurant 6 miles.

 Open plan living space: With beams and wooden floors.

-Living/dining room: With wood burner, 32" Freeview TV and tiled floor.
+Living area: With wood burner, 32" Freeview TV and DVD player.

-Gas central heating, electricity, bed linen, towels and Wi-Fi included.
+Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial logs for wood burner included.
+Travel cot.